bbebb/bbebb.github.io/README.md

 ![Screen Shot 2023-07-25 at 1 18 25 PM](https://github.com/bbebb/bbebb.github.io/assets/73957927/f60ff179-7650-450f-b839-fd23214d3abe)

-In order to save the most defensive runs possible, a team either shifted a minimal or maximal amount.
+Teams that shifted an average amount over the course of the season had a lower Defensive Runs Saved statistic than teams that shifted a minimal or maximial amount.
+This illustrates that the fielders were bettrer positioned to make plays, meaning that there are fewer opportunities for runs to score.
+Ultimately, the shift proved to decrease runs from what would be hits otherwise.
 Further trends and analyses, such as a breakdown of the best offensive team in the MLB and positional fielding evaluations, can be found in the accompanying repository for this project.

 ## [Project 3: Identifying Optimal Regions for Economic Growth in the United States](https://github.com/bbebb/msa-research)